Picovoice/leopard/binding/react-native/README.md

 ## Installation

-To start install be sure you have installed yarn and cocoapods.
-Then add these two native modules to your react-native project.
+To start install, be sure you have installed yarn and cocoapods.
+Then, add the following native modules to your react-native project:

 ```console
 yarn add @picovoice/leopard-react-native